About

 Weaving has a real barrier to entry: rigid heddle looms and floor looms are capable machines, but they're expensive and have a learning curve of their own before you weave a single row.
 A frame loom — sometimes called a tapestry loom or lap loom — skips that mechanism entirely.
 You warp it by hand, you pack the weft with a hand-held comb, and you're weaving within the hour instead of researching heddles and dents.
 That's the gap LoomCraft fills: not a toy, not a professional floor loom, but a real wooden loom sized for someone trying tapestry weaving for the first time, or a returning weaver who wants something simple for small projects.

 We priced our three sizes — Small, Medium and Large — between the bare-bones basic looms sold by long-established US brands and the artisan-built, premium-priced frame looms sold by boutique weaving studios.
-You're not paying boutique prices, but you're also getting more than the cheapest option on the market: a choice of three sizes, an optional kit with twelve colors of wool included, and a team that actually tested the thing before listing it.
+You're not paying boutique prices, but you're also getting more than the cheapest option on the market: a choice of three sizes, twelve colors of wool included with every one, and a team that actually tested the thing before listing it.

 Curated by Dana Whitfield